adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 ## Past Experience In Software Development

 ### Deduplication layer on Filecoin (ETHIndia 2022 Winner)
-It solves problem of duplication IPFS, Using it if multiple users are storing the same file on IPFS, they all can share the cost of storing the file and there will be only copy (excluding fault-tolerance requirement) of that file exsists in the network.
+It solves problem of duplication IPFS, Using it if multiple users are storing the same file on IPFS, they all can share the cost of storing the file and there will be only copy (excluding fault-tolerance requirement) of that file exists in the network.

 It uses: Solidity, NodeJs, Typescript, ReactJs, Hardhat, IPFS/Filecoin https://devfolio.co/projects/deduplication-layer-on-filecoin-4bb1